-Disbursements are initially scheduled approximately 8-11 weeks after the beginning of each term or at the time it is determined the student has maintained enrollment and been assessed charges for at least 4 units within that term.
-Many factors can delay a disbursement.
-These would include, but not limited to, incomplete financial aid file, and/or change in enrollment.
+Disbursements are initially scheduled at the beginning of each term, or at the time it is determined that student has maintained enrollment and has been assessed charges for at least 4 units.
+The delay in a disbursement will not prohibit students from beginning classes or requesting a book loan from the HIU Bookstore if you are eligible for this advance.